Club Reps: Broadcasts

 Club Reps was televised on the ITV Network and had sister shows, Club Reps: Uncut and Club Reps: Aftersun that were broadcast on ITV2 between 2002 and 2004.

 After Club Reps

-Over the years, Club Reps and Aftersun have all been repeated on Sky Real Lives, Pick and most recently in 2016 on STV local channels STV Edinburgh and STV Glasgow, where the "Uncut" version is also receiving its first rerun since the original broadcast.
+Over the years, Club Reps and Aftersun have all been repeated on Sky Real Lives, Pick and most recently in 2016 on STV local channels STV Edinburgh and STV Glasgow, where the Uncut version is also receiving its first rerun since the original broadcast.
+In 2023, series 1 was repeated on local tv channel That's TV.

 Maz, who featured in series 1, now owns a bar called H. Nicholsons in Altrincham.
 This opened in February 2006.
 As well as this, she occasionally works as a television presenter in the tourism area.
-Lee Watson, who also featured in series 1 and additionally series 2, was a resident DJ in Blackpool nightclub, Syndicate up until its closure in 2011.
+Lee Watson, who also featured in series 1 and additionally series 2, was a resident DJ in Blackpool nightclub Syndicate up until its closure in 2011.